MyrionPhoenixmoon/isso/docs/docs/quickstart.rst

             src="//comments.example.tld/js/embed.min.js"></script>

     <section id="isso-thread"></section>

+``Embed.min.js`` is one of the four JavaScript files that Isso serves.
+It also provides ``embed.dev.js`` and a minified and a development version of ``count.js`` which is described more under :doc:`extras/advanced-integration`.

 Note, that `data-isso` is optional, but when a website includes a script using ``async`` it is no longer possible to determine the script's external URL.

+Data-isso is used when Isso is on a different URL as your regular website.
+If you proxy your issue to ``//example.tld/comments/`` instead, you should leave data-isso off, and just set src accordingly.

 That's it.
 When you open your website, you should see a commenting form.
 Leave a comment to see if the setup works.
 If not, see :doc:`troubleshooting`.